mistermicheels/learning-notes/architecture-design/reference-architectures/Layered-architecture.md

 -   Layers encapsulate as much of their behavior as possible in order to isolate layers from changes inside other layers
 -   Request passes through layers from top to bottom and then back up
     -   Each layer can depend one or a few layers below it but should not know anything about any layer above it

--   Typical layers (bottom-up):
+Typical layers (bottom-up):

 -   Database layer: the actual database
 -   Persistence layer: takes care of talking to the database
     -   Provides interfaces for retrieving and saving data (`getUser(id: string)`, `saveUser(user: User)`)
     -   Could return simple data transfer objects or instances of business entity classes that actually encapsulate business logic
         -   Try to return something that makes sense from the point of view of the domain, rather than just the structure of database rows (this way, all stuff specific to the kind of database we use is encapsulated in this layer and also easy to change)
 -   Business layer: contains business logic to work with entities
     -   If persistence layer returns data transfer objects without actual behavior, all business logic will sit here
-        -   If persistance layer returns instances of classes encapsulating business logic, the business layer will call methods on those instances as needed and coordinate across multiple instances of potentially multiple classes as needed
+    -   If persistence layer returns instances of classes encapsulating business logic, the business layer will call methods on those instances as needed and coordinate across multiple instances of potentially multiple classes as needed
 -   Presentation layer: contains code related to interaction with the user
     -   APIs are exposed here
     -   Server-side rendering would also sit here
 -   Note: a layered architecture could have more layers than these if it makes sense

+Benefits/drawbacks:

 -   Easy to get started with this kind of architecture
 -   Easy to make technical changes (e.g., swapping out the database) as changes will be confined to a single layer (and if that layer's interface changes, it will likely only affect the layer above it)
 -   Functional changes are likely to require changes to several layers